 International Emissions

-In tackling international carbon emissions, Singapore’s efforts are aligned to ICAO’s carbon neutral goal from 2020 onwards and we are focusing on the following initiatives:
+In tackling international carbon emissions, Singapore’s efforts are aligned to ICAO’s Long Term Global Aspirational Goal (LTAG) for international aviation to reach net zero carbon emissions by 2050, and we are focusing on the following initiatives:

 Participating in ICAO’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).

 Sustainable Aviation Fuels (SAFs).
 SAFs are produced from lower-carbon sources such as waste oil, and can reduce carbon emissions by up to 80% compared to conventional jet fuel.
-CAAS, in partnership with SIA and Temasek, is piloting the use of SAF
+From 2026, all flights from Singapore will be required to use SAF, starting with a one per cent target.

 Domestic Emissions